getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 1. Click Tracking.
    - Click events are published to the replay-event Kafka consumer.
    - This publishing step is asynchronous and relies on threading to free up the main process thread.
+   - Because we can tolerate duplicates, we can publish click-events when we see the message or when we commit a batch.
-   - This operation is measured in microseconds and is not anticipated to significantly impact total throughput.
+   - Neither choice is anticipated to significantly impact message processing.
 2. Outcome Tracking.
    - Outcome events are published to the outcomes Kafka consumer.
    - This publishing step is asynchronous and relies on threading to free up the main process thread.
    - This operation only occurs for segment-0 events.
-   - This operation is measured in microseconds and is not anticipated to significantly impact total throughput.
+   - I am unsure if this step can tolerate duplicates.
+It likely does but if it does not we could have to commit during the flushing step.
 3. Project lookup.
    - Projects are retrieved by a cache lookup or querying PostgreSQL if it could not be found.
    - This operation typically takes >1ms to complete.